awsdocs/aws-lambda-developer-guide/sample-apps/blank-ruby/README.md

 This script uses AWS CloudFormation to deploy the Lambda functions and an IAM role.
 If the AWS CloudFormation stack that contains the resources already exists, the script updates it with any changes to the template or function code.

 # Test
-To invoke the function, run `3-invoke.sh`.
+To invoke the function, run `4-invoke.sh`.

-    blank-ruby$ ./3-invoke.sh
+    blank-ruby$ ./4-invoke.sh
     {
         "StatusCode": 200,
         "ExecutedVersion": "$LATEST"
     }

+Let the script invoke the function a few times and then press `CRTL+C` to exit.

 The application uses AWS X-Ray to trace requests.
 Open the [X-Ray console](https://console.aws.amazon.com/xray/home#/service-map) to view the service map.
 The following service map shows the function calling Amazon S3.